-- Notify the attendance team that the internal exclusion is taking place so registers are marked accordingly. - Notify teachers that work must be uploaded to the online platform and for what day(s). - Meet the student at reception no earlier than 8.30am and no later than 8.45am. - Collect the student's mobile phone at the start of the day.
-If the student has left it at home then this will need to be confirmed via parents. - Source a laptop for online access should the student not have access to their own Google Chromebook. - Put together a timetable of supervision and restorative work that will be undertaken. - Collect the student(s) before 3.30pm to take them to their after school detention.
+- Notify the attendance team that the internal exclusion is taking place so registers are marked accordingly. - Notify teachers that work must be uploaded to the online platform and for what day(s). - Meet the student at reception no earlier than 8.30am and no later than 8.45am. - Support the Launchpad Manager and SLT in ensuring that pupils go home promptly at 15:00 - Collect the student's mobile phone at the start of the day.
+If the student has left it at home then this will need to be confirmed via parents. - Source a laptop for online access should the student not have access to their own Google Chromebook.